-Actually, there are millions of fungal species and more individual fungi than anyone could possibly imagine.
-Fungi are the most common cause of plant disease and a major player when it comes to the loss of fruit and other produce.
+In truth, there are more fungal species and individual fungi than anyone could imagine.
+Fungi are the most common cause of plant disease and crop loss.

-You may be surprised to learn that fungi are more closely related to animals than plants.
-How is this possible?
-Let’s find out!
+Did you know that fungi are more closely related to animals than plants?

 Spores in spring

-As weather starts warming and rains start to fall, a common weather pattern in California in March, fungal spores take to the skies on every breeze that passes.
-A single citrus mummy can hold billions of fungal spores that can infect nearby fruit, trees and other plants.
+As the weather starts warming and rains fall in spring, fungal spores take to the skies with every breeze.
+A single citrus mummy can hold billions of fungal spores that can infect nearby fruit, trees, and other plants.
 If you see a mummy in the garden, get rid of it.
-Also, don’t count on the drier weather of June and July to clear out fungal diseases - powdery mildew LOVES dry weather!
+Also, don’t count on drier summer weather to clear out fungal diseases - powdery mildew loves dry weather!

 Common fungal diseases

 Fungal plant diseases can be difficult to defeat once they take hold.
 Fungal infections include blights, blotches, molds, mildews, rots, rusts, scabs, scurfs, and spots.
 You can find a more detailed list below.

 How to control fungal diseases

 The most common response to fungal infestations is the use of fungicides.
 As quickly as fungi evolve, however, applying fungicide too frequently or incorrectly creates resistant varieties that are even more difficult to control.
 These good cultural practices can help your garden plants protect themselves without chemicals: